itsultracheese/MS-DSA-NET/README.md

 levels sufficient for clinical adoption.
 In this study, we introduce a novel transformer-based model, MS-DSA-NET, designed for the end-to-end segmentation of FCD lesions from multi-channel MR images.
 The core innovation of our proposed model is the integration of a CNN encoder with a multiscale transformer to augment the feature representation of FCD lesions.
-A memory- and computation-efficient dual-self-attention module is utilized within the transformer pathway to discern interdependencies among feature positions and channels, thereby emphasizing areas and channels relevant to FCD lesions.
+A memory- and computation-efficient dual-self-attention (DSA) module is utilized within the transformer pathway to discern interdependencies among feature positions and channels, thereby emphasizing areas and channels relevant to FCD lesions.
 We evaluated the performance of MS-DSA-NET through a series of